KezzyNgotho/Chimoney-Ambassadors/Onboarding/Onboarding Guide.md

 ## 2: Chimoney Products Guide

-As part of your onboarding process, it's essential to familiarize yourself with these products to better understand Chimoney's services.
+As part of your onboarding process, it's essential to familiarize yourself with our products to better understand Chimoney's services.

 #### Payouts